 Sec.
-87. NRS 293C.375 is hereby amended to read as follows: 293C.375 If paper ballots [or ballots which are voted by punching a card] are used:
+87. NRS 293C.375 is hereby amended to read as follows: 293C.375 If paper ballots for ballots which are voted by punching a card are used:

-- 1. After the [tally lists] ballots have been [completed,] counted, the voted ballots, rejected ballots, tally lists for regular ballots, tally list for rejected ballots, challenge list, stubs of used ballots, spoiled ballots and unused ballots must be sealed under cover by the counting board officers and addressed to the city clerk. - 2.
-The other [pollbooks,] rosters, tally lists and election board register must be returned to the city clerk. - Sec.
+- After the [tally lists] ballots have been [completed,] counted, the voted ballots, rejected ballots, tally lists for regular ballots, tally list for rejected ballots, challenge list, stubs of used ballots, spoiled ballots and unused ballots must be sealed under cover by the counting board officers and addressed to the city clerk. - The other [pollbooks,] rosters, tally lists and election board register must be returned to the city clerk.

+Sec.
 88. NRS 293C.382 is hereby amended to read as follows: 293C.382 1.
-[Beginning at 8 a.m. on the day before the day of an] Not earlier than 4 working days before the election, the counting board, if it is responsible for counting absent ballots, or the absent ballot central counting board shall withdraw the ballots from each ballot box or container that holds absent ballots received before that day and determine whether each box or container has the required number of ballots according to the city clerk's absent voters' record. - 2.
-The counting board or absent ballot central counting board shall count the number of ballots in the same manner as election boards. - Sec.
+[Beginning at 8 a.m. on the day before the day of an Not earlier than 4 working days before the election, the counting board, if it is responsible for counting absent ballots, or the absent ballot central counting board shall withdraw the ballots from each ballot box or container that holds absent ballots received before that day and determine whether each box or container has the required number of ballots according to the city clerk's absent voters' record.

+2. The counting board or absent ballot central counting board shall count the number of ballots in the same manner as election boards.

+Sec.
 89. NRS 293C.385 is hereby amended to read as follows: 293C.385 1.
-[After 8 a.m. on election day,] Each day after the initial withdrawal of the ballots pursuant to NRS 293C.382 and before the day of the election, the counting board, if it is responsible for counting absent ballots, or the absent ballot central counting board shall withdraw from the appropriate ballot boxes or containers all the ballots received the previous day and determine whether each box or container has the required number of ballots according to the city clerk's absent voters' ballot record. - 2.
-If any absent ballots are received by the city clerk on election day pursuant to NRS 293C.317, the city clerk shall deposit the absent ballots in the appropriate ballot boxes or containers.
+[After 8 a.m. on election day,] Each day after the initial withdrawal of the ballots pursuant to NRS 293C.382 and before the day of the election, the counting board, if it is responsible for counting absent ballots, or the absent ballot central counting board shall withdraw from the appropriate ballot boxes or containers all the ballots received the previous day and determine whether each box or container has the required number of ballots according to the city clerk's absent voters' ballot record.